Koi-Koi: Play

-On a player's turn, they may match by suit (that is, by month/flower) any one card in their hand with one on the table and take both into their point pile.
+On a player's turn, they may match by suit (that is, by month/flower) of any one card in their hand with one on the table and take both into their point pile.
 If they cannot match a card from their hand, they must discard a card face up to the table.
 After matching or discarding a card, they then draw one card from the draw pile and place it face up on the playing area.
 If this card matches any card now on the table, they must match that card and take both for their point pile; otherwise, it becomes part of the table.
 If the played card matches two cards on the table, the player gets the choice as to which card to match and therefore keep in addition to the played card.
 In the event that three cards of a same suit are on the table and a player plays the fourth one, they collect all cards of that suit and take them into their point pile.

 After a player's turn ends, if they made at least one yaku that turn, that player must then make a choice.
 They may end the hand and add the value of their yaku to their point total, or they can choose to continue playing (calling koi-koi) in an effort to gain more points.
 In some versions, a player may only call koi-koi once per hand; in others, a player may call koi-koi on multiple yaku-forming turns.
-Calling koi-koi leaves the player vulnerable, as if their opponent is able to form a yaku before the caller forms another, the opponent gains double their score and the caller earns nothing.
+Calling koi-koi leaves the player vulnerable, because if their opponent is able to form a yaku before the caller forms another, the opponent gains double their score and the caller earns nothing.
 If a player has yaku totaling 7 or more points when the hand ends, that player earns twice that value.
 If a player hits 7 or more points and their opponent had called koi-koi, they get both doubling bonuses for a total of four times their score.

 The player who won the last hand becomes the new oya, and a new hand is dealt.
 Should both players ever run out of cards to play without having formed a yaku on the last play, the oya gains one point, and the next hand begins with the same oya (this is called Oya-Ken, meaning "Dealer's Privilege").
 Generally, play continues for 12 hands, with each hand representing a month in the year, but the players can decide to play for a different number of rounds before the game starts.

 Some groups, when gambling, will require the player whose score was multiplied to pay a proportionately larger amount of the winnings (i.e. a player who continued play twice would pay twice as much as the other player, since their score would have been doubled).